Marcoswodbarros/RocketNews/README.md

-# Landing Pages - Spark Project
+# Landing Pages - RocketNews

 This is my second challenge from the Rocketseat.